 Investment in technology can bring real value to your business.
-That’s why you should have an adequate team in place running your IT project.
+That’s why you should have an adequate software development team in place running your IT project.

 Along with the exponential growth of technology, software development projects have grown immensely.
 Since technology now drives central operations of most businesses, long gone are the days when IT projects were constrained to the walls of IT departments.

-Instead, many forward thinking organisations are considering outsourcing development to experts.
-This is because, with their wide reach, such projects have the potential to seriously damage or even bankrupt a company.
+Instead, many forward thinking organisations are considering outsourcing software development to experts.
+This is because, with their wide reach, such software development projects have the potential to seriously damage or even bankrupt a company when done wrong.
+Conducted in the right way and with the best software developers, they are the key to success.

-Whether you decide to stay in-house or to outsource, it is absolutely crucial to ensure that your IT project is in the hands of a capable team of experts.
+Whether you decide to stay in-house or to outsource your software development process, it is absolutely crucial to ensure that your IT project is in the hands of a capable team of expert software developers.
+The other vital thing that you must take care of is measuring your project’s success.
+There are many ways to approach an IT project’s KPIs, but they always should be prepared and analysed according to what you really work on with your development team.

 1. UNDERSTANDING OF BUSINESS ISSUES